 For almost all industries, the first step in acquiring a project starts with an Estimate.
 Some might even call it a Bid, but whatever you call it, it is the gateway to revenue and profit.

-This series, and my Estimating Seminar in Atlanta will be all about the mechanics of your estimating system, what you do with your costs, not how to determine your costs.
+This series will be all about the mechanics of your estimating system, what you do with your costs, not how to determine your costs.
 How to take your costs and apply them to what will become your Estimate, and ultimately your Proposal (and we will spend time distinguishing between an Estimate and a Proposal).

 We will cover in detail the principles used in the design of this Estimating Software program I have been a part of since 1999, principles I believe help cabinetmakers sleep well the night after providing highly difficult or complex estimates.
-Principles that help take your costs and build upon them to provide an Estimate that carries a level of detail that requires no supporting drawings to get a signed Estimate and deposit for the vast majority of projects.
+A framework that helps take your costs and build upon them to provide an Estimate that carries a level of detail that requires no supporting drawings to get a signed Estimate and deposit for the vast majority of projects.

 As mentioned earlier, Estimates are the gateway to revenue and profits, so we need to be acutely aware that we do not provide Estimates for the sake of providing Estimates, but to win projects.
-We will spend the last portion of this series, and our time together at my seminar in Atlanta talking about just that, how our Estimates, and our presentation of those Estimates can be an integral part of our sales and marketing program.
+We will spend the last portion of this series talking about just that, how our Estimates, and our presentation of those Estimates can be an integral part of our sales and marketing program.

 Today we covered the introduction to this new series of blog posts.
 In our next article in this Effective Estimating series, we will delve into the need for your Estimates and Proposals being bi-lingual, and effective at accommodation What-If scenarios.

-To make sure you won’t miss a crucial part of this discussion, enter your email address in the Subscribe to Blog via Email field on the right, and each time one of us adds a blog post, you will automatically be notified.
-Oh, and you won’t hurt our feelings if, depending on where you are seeing this, you Share, Like, Plus or Re-tweet it (there are buttons somewhere on this page to help you with that).
+To make sure you won’t miss a crucial part of this discussion, enter your email address in the Subscribe to Blog via Email field on the right, and each time I add a blog post, you will automatically be notified.
+Oh, and you won’t hurt my feelings if, depending on where you are seeing this, you Share, Like, Plus or Re-tweet it (there are buttons somewhere on this page to help you with that).

 May the Lord bless the work of your hands, heart and mind.